 “I don’t even know how she did it,” Jones said.

 She has found form poetry in unexpected places, like in Gwendolyn Brooks’ kitchenette building, which has a rhyme and syllable count similar to a sonnet.
-But unlike a traditional sonnet that might be about maidens and flowers, this one is about poor African Americans in the inner city.
+But unlike a traditional sonnet that might be about maidens and flowers, this one is about poor Blacks in the inner city.

 “That speaks volumes to me,” Jones said.
 “Too long [form] has been used as a test, to come into the club of poets.
 This can be about us too, and I can write it as well as you and I can break these forms.
 I enjoy writing sestinas or villanelles or sonnets.
 It can be an appropriate container for what I’m trying to write.”